 As a communication tool, Slack hardly needs an introduction.
-However, the platform’s customizability and ability to automate communication has made it a useful sales enablement tool for Onna.
+However, the platform’s customizability and ability to automate communication have made it a useful sales enablement tool for Onna.
 Since it’s the one tool everyone in the company uses, the sales enablement team has leveraged it to help sales reps collaborate more effectively with each other and other teams.

 The team has automated facilitation of its morning stand-ups and daily debriefs, and created an integrated workflow with other sales enablement tools.
 In practice, that means reps are able to use slash commands to find, request and receive sales materials from the enablement team — all through Slack.

-Other Tools to Know
+Other Sales Automation Tools to Know

 In addition to automating lead generation and prospect outreach, sales tech can give sellers an edge in other aspects of the sales process.
 There are tools that leverage AI to help teams analyze phone calls, apps that make it easier for inbound customers to meet with a rep and software that simplifies the contract negotiation stage.

 In inbound sales, the faster a rep can speak with an interested customer, the better.
 Chili Piper is a scheduling app that makes it easier for prospects to set meetings with sales reps.
 BigTime Software uses the tool to increase its conversions on form fills.